401-advanced-javascript-billybunn/bitmap-transformer/README.md

 ##### Exported Values and Methods

 ###### `new Bitmap(file) -> object`
-Exports a Bitmap class and object constructor.
+Exports a Bitmap class and object constructor to `index.js`.

 Each 8-bit `.bmp` file passed through this constructor gets the following methods: